 Advancing Arts Education Through Systems Improvement and Research Translation

-Rebecca A. Stone-Danahy, Ed.D., is a scholar-practitioner whose research examines how assessment, inquiry-based learning, and institutional systems design can expand equitable access to high-quality arts education.
+Rebecca A. Stone-Danahy, Ed.D., is a scholar-practitioner whose research examines how assessment, inquiry-based learning, and institutional systems design expand equitable access to high-quality arts education.
 Her work integrates improvement science, performance measurement, and curriculum innovation to strengthen the field at scale.

 Doctoral Research